+Housing costs in Thurston County (including the Olympia UGA) have steadily increased following the 2008 recession.
+Between 2012 and 2021, the median home price rose 83 percent.
+Average rents increased 31 percent between 2012 and 2022.

-Housing costs in the Olympia area rose rapidly from 1990 until the economic recession of 2008.
-In general, the cost of owner-occupied housing rose more rapidly than income, while rents roughly corresponded to income changes.
-Those changing costs and availability of land for development, combined with public preferences, resulted in gradual changes in the area's ownership.
-While county-wide owner-occupancy rose from 65% to 68% between 1990 and 2010, owner-occupancy in the City declined from 52% to 50%.
+In general, the cost of owner-occupied housing rose more rapidly than income.
+Rents used to roughly correspond to income changes, but more recently, has risen more rapidly than income.
+Those changing costs and availability of land for development with limited environmental constraints, combined with public preferences, resulted in gradual changes in the area's ownership.

+County-wide owner-occupancy rates rose from 65 percent to 68 percent between 1990 and 2010 but decreased to a 66 percent average for the 2016-2020 time period.
+Owner-occupancy in the city declined from 52% in 1990 to an average of 45 percent for the 2016-2020 time period.
 The type of housing structures being added to the housing stock has varied as a result of similar factors.
-As a result, multi-family housing county-wide increased gradually from about 16% in 1970 to about 22% by 2010.
-In the Olympia city limits multi-family structures provided 28% of the housing in 1970, and gradually increased to about 42% by 2010 as most new apartments were being built inside the urban areas.
+As a result, multi-family housing county-wide decreased gradually from about 35 percent in 1990 to 33 percent in 2010, then increased to an average of 34 percent for the 2016-2020 time period

+In the Olympia city limits the percentage of multi-family structures has gradually increased from 48 percent in 1990 to 50 percent for the 2016-2020 time period.

-GL14 Olympia's neighborhoods provide housing choices that fit the diversity of local income levels and lifestyles.
+GL12 Our neighborhoods provide housing choices that fit the diversity of local income levels and lifestyles.
 They are shaped by thorough public planning processes that involve community members, neighborhoods, and county and city officials.

-PL14.1 Preserve and enhance the character of existing established lowdensity neighborhoods.
-Disallow medium or high-density development in existing low-density neighborhood areas except for Neighborhood Centers.

-PL14.2 In low-density neighborhoods, allow medium-density Neighborhood Centers that include civic and commercial uses that serve the neighborhood.
+- PL12.1 Preserve and enhance the character of existing established low-density neighborhoods.
+Disallow medium or high-density development in existing low-density neighborhood areas except for Neighborhood Centers. - PL12.2 In low-density neighborhoods, allow medium-density Neighborhood Centers that include civic and commercial uses that serve the neighborhood.
 Neighborhood centers emerge from a neighborhood public process.

-GL16 The range of housing types and densities are consistent with the community's changing population needs and preferences.
+GL13 The range of housing types and densities are consistent with the community's changing population needs and preferences.

-PL16.1 Support increasing housing densities through the well-designed, efficient, and cost-effective use of buildable land, consistent with environmental constraints and affordability, when public services and utilities exist.
-Use both incentives and regulations, such as minimum and maximum density limits, to achieve such efficient use.

-PL16.2 Promote zoning that allows a wide variety of compatible housing types and densities.

-PL16.3 Allow 'clustering' of housing compatible with the adjacent neighborhood to preserve and protect environmentally sensitive areas.
+- PL13.1 Support increasing housing densities through the well-designed, efficient, and cost-effective use of buildable land, consistent with environmental constraints and affordability, when public services and utilities exist.
+Use both incentives and regulations, such as minimum and maximum density limits, to achieve such efficient use. - PL13.2 Promote zoning that allows a wide variety of compatible housing types and densities. - PL13.3 Allow 'clustering' of housing compatible with the adjacent neighborhood to preserve and protect environmentally sensitive areas.